The best mirrorless cameras: I've tested the latest Sony, Canon, Nikon models and more

 By choosing a beginner mirrorless camera, you won’t generally get all of the more advanced features found on premium models.
 That sacrifice could be in-body image stabilization, burst shooting speeds, or perhaps the frame rate at which a camera can record 4K video footage.
 Still, mirrorless cameras remain a versatile choice for new photographers.
 And because their lenses are interchangeable, you’ll be able to upgrade to different glass as your skills improve.

-We’ve picked out a handful of our favorite mirrorless starter cameras in the ‘Novices’ section above, but you can find an in-depth selection by reading our dedicated round-up of the best beginner mirrorless cameras.
+I’ve picked out my favorite beginner mirrorless camera above, together with a couple of the best alternatives.
+However, you can find an in-depth selection by reading our dedicated round-up of the best beginner mirrorless cameras.
 There you’ll find options for every budget and preference, ranging from the best entry-level all-rounders to video-focused mirrorless hybrids for budding vloggers.

 Timothy Coleman